-Refunds to your customer, regardless of whether the refund is initiated by you or your customer, will be converted by Paybyrd into the (foreign) currency that your customer used during the payment to you.
+Refunds to your customer, regardless of whether the refund is initiated by you or your customer, will be converted by Paybyrd's financial partners into the (foreign) currency that your customer used during the payment to you.
 Your customer will always receive the full amount of the payment.
 The amount you will be charged for the refund will be calculated by Paybyrd on the basis of the buying rate (combination of, among other things, the exchange rate of the currency at the time of the reimbursement and the costs as charged by Paybyrd’s supplier) and a mark-up.

 Paybyrd will have the right to offer the Account Holder the option to use a different Payment Currency than the Order Currency, in which case the Merchant will still always receive Settlement of the Transaction amount in the Order Currency (except in case another currency is agreed in the Merchant Agreement or the Merchant does not make a bank account available for Settlement in the Order Currency).

-For all Transactions processed through the Hosted Payment Pages, 3D Secure authentication will be offered as option to use by the Merchant where supported by the Acquirer and Payment Method used in combination with the then current Software of Paybyrd.
+For all Transactions processed through the Hosted Payment Pages, 3D Secure authentication will be offered as an option to use by the Merchant where supported by the Acquirer and Payment Method used in combination with the then current Software of Paybyrd.

 All Transactions processed by the Paybyrd Services can be screened by the Paybyrd Fraud Control Tool, which performs a number of checks on the Transactions and attaches a resulting total score to each Transaction, which represents the likelihood of the Transaction being fraudulent.